The penultimate word in the series of The A to Z of Mindful Presenting is arguably the most important; it’s YES.

 One of my wife’s favourite TV programmes is an American series called ‘Say Yes to the Dress’.
 The TV show revolves around Kleinfeld Bridal, the Manhattan-based bridal salon where, ‘more than 250 professionals, most of them veterans from the shop’s early days in Brooklyn, bend over backward to make each bride’s experience unforgettable.’

 When it comes to presenting each of us has a similar challenge.
-Whilst it would be a little overzealous to suggest that our prime objective is to make our presentation unforgettable, it does at least have to be memorable.
+Whilst it would be a little overzealous to suggest that our prime objective is to make our presentation unforgettable, it should at least be memorable.

 Here are three of the big ones.